tarantool/doc/doc/reference/configuration/cfg_replication.rst

     It is not used on replicas, so if the master dies, the pending synchronous transactions will be kept waiting on the replicas until a new master is elected.

     | Type: number
     | Default: 5
+    | Dynamic: **yes**

+.. _cfg_replication-election_mode:

+.. confval:: election_mode

+    Since version 2.6.1.
+Specifies the role of a replica set node in the :ref:`leader election process <repl_leader_elect>`.

+    Possible values:

+    * off
+    * voter
+    * candidate.

+    Participation of a replica set node in the automated leader election can be turned on and off by this option.
+    The default value is ``off``.
+All nodes that have values other than ``off`` run the Raft state machine internally talking to other nodes according to the Raft leader election protocol.
+When the option is ``off``, the node accepts Raft messages
+    from other nodes, but it doesn't participate in the election activities, and this doesn't affect the node's state.
+So, for example, if a node is not a leader but it has ``election_mode = 'off'``, it is writable anyway.

+    You can control which nodes can become a leader.
+If you want a node to participate in the election process but don't want that it becomes a leaders, set the ``election_mode`` option to ``voter``.
+In this case, the election works as usual, this particular node will vote for other nodes, but won't become a leader.

+    If the node should be able to become a leader, use ``election_mode = 'candidate'``.

+    | Type: string
+    | Default: 'off'
+    | Dynamic: **yes**

+.. _cfg_replication-election_timeout:

+.. confval:: election_timeout

+    Since version 2.6.1.
+Specifies the timeout between election rounds in the :ref:`leader election process <repl_leader_elect>` if the previous round ended up with a split-vote.

+    In the :ref:`leader election process <repl_leader_elect_process>`, there can be an election timeout for the case of a split-vote.
+    The timeout can be configured using this option; the default value is 5 seconds.

+    It is quite big, and for most of the cases it can be freely lowered to 300-400 ms. It can be a floating point value (300 ms would be ``box.cfg{election_timeout = 0.3}``).

+    To avoid the split vote repeat, the timeout is randomized on each node during every new election, from 100% to 110% of the original timeout value.
+    For example, if the timeout is 300 ms and there are 3 nodes started the election simultaneously in the same term, they can set their election timeouts to 300, 310, 320 respectively, or to 305, 302, 324, and so on.
+In that way, the votes will never be split because the election on different nodes won't be restarted simultaneously.

+    | Type: number
+    | Default: 5